Towards Generalization and Simplicity in Continuous Control: Introduction

 \section{Introduction}

-Deep learning has recently achieved impressive results on a number of hard problems, including sequential decision making in game domains~\cite{Atari,AlphaGo}.
-This has motivated efforts to extend and adapt such techniques to the control of physical systems.
-Neural network controllers trained with Reinforcement Learning have recently produced rich motor behaviors on a number of simulated control tasks~\cite{Lillicrap15,Schulman16}.
-The complexity of the systems being controlled is not yet at the level of what can be achieved through trajectory optimization in simulation~\cite{MPC,CIO,Hertzmann} or with hand-crafted controllers on physical robots (e.g. Boston Dynamics).
-However, RL approaches are exciting since in principle they are generic, model-free, and highly automatic.
+Deep reinforcement learning (deepRL) has recently achieved impressive results on a number of hard problems, including sequential decision making in game domains~\cite{Atari,AlphaGo}.
+This success has motivated efforts to adapt deepRL methods for control of physical systems, and has resulted in rich motor behaviors~\cite{Schulman15trpo, Lillicrap15}.
+The complexity of systems solvable with deepRL methods is not yet at the level of what can be achieved with trajectory optimization (planning) in simulation~\cite{Tassa12,Mordatch12,AlBorno13}, or with hand-crafted controllers on physical robots (e.g. Boston Dynamics).
+However, RL approaches are exciting because they are generic, model-free, and highly automated.

-Brockman et al.~(\citeyear{gym}) released a suite of physics models and associated control tasks implemented in the MuJoCo simulator~\cite{Todorov12}.
-This has provided common benchmarks which have accelerated research and enabled objective comparisons.
-Duan et al.~(\citeyear{rllab}) surveyed various algorithms and studied their performance on these benchmark tasks.
-The best performing algorithms seem to draw upon the benefits of the Natural Gradient~\cite{Kakade01} and expressive power of neural networks.

-While the training algorithms and resulting performance have been well studied, a clear understanding of design choices like policy architecture is lacking.
-Recent research effort in other areas of AI such as computer vision have been devoted to finding tailored architectures for the respective problems \cite{ResNet}.
-However, for control tasks, recent works have focused almost exclusively on small fully connected neural networks and occasionally recurrent networks (see Duan et al.~(\citeyear{rllab}) for a survey).
-As a first step towards identifying tailored architectures for control, this work considers simple linear and RBF policies.